boazbk/crypto/lec_15_FHE.md

 In the early 1990's researchers (motivated initially by zero knowledge proofs) came up with the notion of [probabilistically checkable proofs (PCP's)](http://madhu.seas.harvard.edu/papers/2009/pcpcacm.pdf) which could yield in principle extremely succinct ways to check correctness of computation.
 >
 Probabilistically checkable proofs can be thought of as "souped up" versions of NP completeness reductions and like these reductions, have been mostly used for _negative_ results, especially since the initial proofs were extremely complicated and also included enormous hidden constants.
-However, with time people have slowly understood these better and made them more efficient (e.g., see [this survey](http://m.cacm.acm.org/magazines/2015/2/182636-verifying-computations-without-reexecuting-them/fulltext)) and it has now reached the point where these results, are  [nearly practical](http://cacm.acm.org/magazines/2016/2/197429-pinocchio/abstract) (see also [this](https://eprint.iacr.org/2016/646) )and in fact these are ideas underly at least one [startup](http://z.cash).
+However, with time people have slowly understood these better and made them more efficient (e.g., see [this survey](http://m.cacm.acm.org/magazines/2015/2/182636-verifying-computations-without-reexecuting-them/fulltext)) and it has now reached the point where these results, are  [nearly practical](http://cacm.acm.org/magazines/2016/2/197429-pinocchio/abstract) (see also [this](https://eprint.iacr.org/2016/646) )and in fact these  ideas underly at least one [startup](http://z.cash).
 Overall,  constructions for verifying computation have improved by at least 20 orders of magnitude over the last two decades.
 (We will talk about some of these constructions later in this course.)
 If progress on fully homomorphic encryption follows a similar trajectory, then we can expect the road to practical utility to be very long, but there is hope that it's not a "bridge to nowhere".